What’s Trump’s endgame?

 “We are in a new kind of presidency with Donald Trump,” said H.W.
 Brands, a historian at the University of Texas at Austin.
 “He is trying to make the presidency like a CEO position in a corporation.”

-Beyond his poorly conceived tariffs and territorial expansion fantasies, he has talked about re-taking control of the Panama Canal, has continued pressuring America’s European NATO allies to increase defence spending, threatened tariffs on any goods coming into the US from almost anywhere, and most bizarre of all, re-established formal relations with Russia, an almost unthinkable development until very recently.
-To emphasize his NATO and Russian stances, he has suspended all funding to Ukraine and abandoned them diplomatically.
+Beyond his poorly conceived tariffs and territorial expansion fantasies, he has talked about re-taking control of the Panama Canal, has continued pressuring America’s European NATO allies to increase defence spending, threatened tariffs on all manner of goods coming into the US from almost anywhere, and most bizarre of all, re-established formal relations with Russia, an almost unthinkable development until very recently.
+To emphasize his NATO and Russian stances, he briefly suspended all funding to Ukraine and abandoned them diplomatically.
 It is crucial to note that, presently, Ukraine is all that stands between Russia and the rest of Europe.
 He also gaslit history with respect to who started the war in Ukraine (it was Russia of course), and referred to Ukrainian president Volodomyr Zelenskyy as an unelected dictator (he was elected in 2019, with no elections since because of the war with Putin’s Russia).

 Russia

 To me, this is where the really worrying aspects of this begin.
-Trump has long admired Vladimir Putin and, even just yesterday said that both of them had been the subject of the same “witch hunt,” presumably referring to his false claim that the election he lost in 2020 was stolen, and, one guesses, that reported Russian interference (in Trump’s favour) in the same election was unfounded.
+Trump has long admired Vladimir Putin and, recently said that both of them had been the subject of the same “witch hunt,” presumably referring to his false claim that the election he lost in 2020 was stolen, and, one guesses, that reported Russian interference (in Trump’s favour) in the same election was unfounded.
 He has a long history of admiring strong men; from Putin to North Korea’s Kim to Hungary’s Orbán.
 One could even throw Netanyahu into that group and he wouldn’t look out of place.

-I honestly believe that Trump not only wants to remake the presidency as “America’s CEO,” but he wants to remake the world order into that of two superpowers again – the US and Russia.
 It’s really difficult to explain his behaviour in any other way.
 His actions could easily be taken as paving the way for Russian expansion into Europe.
 Reducing or eliminating America’s financial and military support of Ukraine and NATO forces Europe’s hand to beef up their military.
 Recall, if you will, that one thing Putin is absolutely opposed to, is Ukraine’s admission into NATO, because he knows that makes them much stronger, with any attack on them being an attack on all of NATO.
 He wants Ukraine to be isolated and Trump is ensuring it happens.
 It’s beyond just being an unwitting accomplice.
 He’s actively trying to help Putin and it’s not clear why.
 Having his own expansionist desires, and admiring or sympathizing with Putin doesn’t completely explain it.

 Eliminating economic sanctions on Russia and normalizing relations with them legitimizes Putin’s regime (in Trump’s eyes, if no one else’s) and all of it destabilizes the world order.
 It’s obvious Trump doesn’t actually care what happens in Europe, and Putin may well be eyeing a Soviet Union reboot.
-By all available evidence he seems as if he’d be fine with Russian annexing the whole continent, or at least the former Soviet block.
+By all available evidence he seems as if he’d be fine with Russia annexing the whole continent, or at least the former Soviet block.
 The rest of the European NATO countries and Canada realize the kind of threat Putin poses to the world.
 It’s hard to fathom that Trump is too stupid or arrogant to see it too.

 Leave a comment